dubYdub/FG-21-FT-Assignment-1-team1/README.md

 ## Final goals

-- Balance the game
+- Balance the game :white_check_mark:
-- Add the animation of enemy's death (big bullet explosion)
+- Add the animation of enemy's death (big bullet explosion) :white_check_mark:
-- Add sound when the player got hit
+- Add sound when the player got hit :white_check_mark:
 - The freedom of backing to main page at any time point
 - Naming convention.